NephosIntegration/Formula.SimpleRepo/README.md

 ### Step 5 - Advanced Topics

+### Custom Contraints

+A constraint is anything you want to be able to expose querying for resources by.
+By default, you can simply provide the POCO model as the constrainable definition, however, you can also provide custom / dynamic fields to allow your resource models to be constrained by.

 You can now start defining new columns on your repository that don't exist as columns in your database, which represent "concepts".
 These further allow you to constrain your data.

 The implementation of this is explained in implementation details below.
 For now, try to understand the concept.
 If you can define additional ways to represent a record / resource, you can then begin querying  against it as if it were a column in the database.